magnussolution/magnusbilling7/wiki/en/modules/refillprovider/refillprovider.rst

 Add payment
 -----------

-| We did not write the description to this field.
+| This option is to your control only.
+The credit authorized to the client even if it's set to "NO".